Rome: Discover the Ancient Wonders of the Colosseum, Roman Forum, and Palatine Hill

 Discover the Origins of Rome on Palatine Hill

 Rising above the Roman Forum, Palatine Hill is one of the most ancient parts of the city.
-According to Roman mythology, this is where Romulus founded Rome in 753 BC.
+According to Roman mythology, this is where Romulus first founded Rome in 753 BC.
 Over time, it became the favored residential area of emperors and aristocrats, with expansive palaces and lush gardens.

 A visit to Palatine Hill offers stunning views of the Roman Forum and Circus Maximus, along with the ruins of the imperial palaces of Augustus and Domitian.
 Walking through the peaceful, shaded paths of this historic hilltop gives you a unique perspective on Rome’s legendary past.